ptsdpatient/ptsdpatient/README.md

 # Hi there, I'm Tanishq Dhote 👋

-I'm a MERN Stack Developer, Game Developer, and a dedicated student at the Government Engineering College of Nagpur.
+I'm a Svelte Stack Developer, Game Developer, and a dedicated student at the Government Engineering College of Nagpur.
 My passion lies in technology, creativity, and the world of web development and game development.
 I also have a keen interest in Artificial Intelligence.

 ![Location](https://img.shields.io/badge/Location-Nagpur,%20India-brightgreen)
 ![Student](https://img.shields.io/badge/Student-GCOEN-blue)